After 40 years of living in California, I have returned to the Ann Arbor, Michigan area, to take part in the area's rich

 I love the practicality of trying to make new things out of old, usually discarded objects.
-I was originally inspired in the 1970’s by phantasmagorical mosaics artists such as Larry Fuente and Lois Anderson (aka Lotus Carnation), who were featured in the now-defunct Unknown Museum in Mill Valley.
+I was originally inspired in the 1970’s by phantasmagorical mosaic/assemblage/found object artists such as Larry Fuente and Lois Anderson (aka Lotus Carnation), who were featured in the now-defunct Unknown Museum in Mill Valley, California.
 They covered cars and ordinary objects with everything imaginable, such as bottle caps, plastic toys, shoe soles, coins, and costume jewelry.

 For decades, I was employed as a graphic designer, whose task is to take facts and images and organize them into a succinct, limited, visual statement that sells an idea or product.
 Mosaicing enables me to take ordinary objects and transform them into something entirely new, limited only by my imagination.

 I love digging through old discards to see if I can combine them, and reinvent them to make them somehow pretty again.
 My mosaics generally include the old, or broken, mixed with new materials.
 Each mosaic is generally driven by one initial “idea”, which could be a phrase or one featured object.
 Then I just dig through my piles of glass, tiles and objects and find things that go together.
 I consider each piece to be an organized fantasy.

 Jane Brundage spent her childhood making art under the tuteledge of her mother, a retired art teacher.
 In the 1960’s-70s, she did beadwork (jewelry, beaded clothing for a boutique, custom hat bands, a lampshade), and painted obsessively.
 She worked as a designer, art editor, and art director.
 For over 20 years, she was a graphic artist, when it was a skilled artisan’s profession, before graphics became computerized.
 What she loved was the tactile and intense, meticulous interaction between paper, pen, ink, and the assorted materials and tools used to think through and organize multiple pieces to create a design.